russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Similarities between the books:

-• Both books intertwine personal narratives with scientific insights.
+• Personal narratives meet scientific insights.

-• They emphasize the deep connection between nature and human experience.
+• Nature and human experience.

-• They showcase the resilience of both plants and people.
+• The resilience of plants and people.

 3. ‘The Soul of an Octopus’ by Sy Montgomery